Adobe-Marketing-Cloud/aep-sdks-documentation/using-mobile-extensions/adobe-analytics/README.md

 ## Send app states and actions to Analytics

-To track mobile app states and actions in Adobe Analytics, implement the [trackAction](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/mobile-core-api-reference#trackaction) and [trackState](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/mobile-core-api-reference#trackstate) APIs from the Mobile Core extension.
-For more information, see the [track app actions](../../foundation-extensions/mobile-core/mobile-core-api-reference.md#track-app-actions) and [track app states](../../foundation-extensions/mobile-core/mobile-core-api-reference.md#track-app-states-and-views) tutorials.
+To track mobile app states and actions in Adobe Analytics, implement the [trackAction](../../foundation-extensions/mobile-core/mobile-core-api-reference.md#trackaction) and [trackState](../../foundation-extensions/mobile-core/mobile-core-api-reference.md#trackstate) APIs from the Mobile Core extension.

 {% hint style="info" %}
-[trackState](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/mobile-core-api-reference#trackstate) reports the view state as the **Page Name**, and state views are reported as **Page View** in Analytics.
+[trackState](../../foundation-extensions/mobile-core/mobile-core-api-reference.md#trackstate) reports the view state as the **Page Name**, and state views are reported as **Page View** in Analytics.
 The value is sent to Analytics by using the page name variable \(`pagename=value`\).

-[trackAction](https://aep-sdks.gitbook.io/docs/using-mobile-extensions/mobile-core/mobile-core-api-reference#trackaction) reports the Action as an **event** and does not increment your page views in Analytics.
+[trackAction](../../foundation-extensions/mobile-core/mobile-core-api-reference.md#trackaction) reports the Action as an **event** and does not increment your page views in Analytics.
 The value is sent to Analytics by using the action variable \(`action=value`\).
 {% endhint %}

 ## Integrations with Adobe Experience Platform solutions and services